 Passports, Visas & Physicals

-If you do not have a passport valid through the end of February 2024, apply for one now, especially if your program requires a visa.
+If you do not have a passport valid through the end of February 2025, apply for one now, especially if your program requires a visa.
 (Many countries require your passport be valid for at least six months or longer beyond the dates of your program.)
-If you have not had a medical physical since May 2022, make an appointment as soon as possible.
+If you have not had a medical physical since May 2023, make an appointment as soon as possible.
 We encourage you to visit the U.S. State Department’s passport website for more information.
-Due to delays in processing passports, the U.S. State Department warns that passport applications may take up to 12 weeks to process, so please apply for or renew your passport as soon as possible.
+Due to delays in processing passports, the U.S. State Department warns that passport applications may take up to 14 weeks or more to process, so please apply for or renew your passport as soon as possible.

 A Special Note to Non-U.S. Citizens